 Settle: The official transfer of the securities to the buyer's account and the cash to the seller's account.

 Settlement date: The date by which an executed securities transaction must be settled, by paying for a purchase or by delivering a sold asset; usually 3 business days after the trade was executed (T+3).

-90-Day Restriction: Once the account is placed under a 90-day restriction, the account can no longer place internet buy orders.
-All buy orders must be placed by Firstrade’s brokers during the 90-day period to prevent the account holder from using unsettled funds again.
+90-Day Restriction: Once the account is placed under a 90-day restriction, the account can only use settled funds to place a buy order.
 To know how a 90-day restriction appears, click here.